Malana मलाणा , is an isolated village of Himachal Pradesh, having their own parliament and constitution.

 Only the healthy flowers, with no lice or spiders are rubbed, the small leaves and seeds are taken away also.
 Vine plants are to be plucked, as they give a unwanted taste to the charas.
 Obviously the male plants are to be taken off the field before maturation.

-The hash unleashes a complex blend of aromas, a pleasant mix, malty sweet, fruity, and hashy notes, some say the cream tastes ghee – clarified butter, like.
+The hash unleashes a complex blend of aromas, a pleasant mix, malty sweet, fruity, and hashy notes, some say the cream tastes ghee, – clarified butter like.

-Anyway the taste and smell depends on the environment, it grows in — like neighboring plants — corn makes it yellow, mango tree — fruity, citronella — lemony and pines — woody.
+Anyway the taste and smell depends on the environment, it grows in – like neighboring plants – corn makes it yellow, mango tree – fruity, citronella

-The high is cerebral—clear, clean, stimulating—building to a heady plateau as more is smoked.
+The high is cerebral – clear, clean, stimulating – building to a heady plateau as more is smoked.

 Medically, the “Malana” strain has been known to be of particular benefit for those suffering from fibromyalgia.
 Helping relieve associated symptoms such as insomnia and nausea.

 Malana cream became an international brand.
 Hashish production grew as a home industry for each household.
-The high quality cannabis so produced, fetched fabulous prices.
+The high quality Cream so produced, fetched fabulous prices.
 In fact, in 1995, Malana Cream was adjudged one of the finest hashish smokes at Cannabis Cup, Amsterdam.

 As its fame grew, Malana soon became a center for recreational drug tourism, with smokers flooding the valley, as they continue to do today.